 3. Use rubber gloves to remove pet hair from furniture.

-One super effective, yet super weird way to remove pet hair from fabric furniture (and even carpet) is to throw on your rubber kitchen gloves and get to rubbing.
+One super effective, yet unusual way to remove pet hair from fabric furniture (and even carpet) is to throw on your rubber kitchen gloves and get to rubbing.
 It works better if the gloves are damp, so why not go straight from doing the dishes to dusting?
 Pet hairs will stick to the gloves like glue and you'll be amazed by your own efficiency.
-There is a slight chance your pet will get jealous of your sofa and demand a subsequent belly rub.
+There is a slight chance your pet will get jealous of your sofa and demand a subsequent belly rub, though.

 4. Use your bathtub to clean oven racks.

 Expand your perception of what deserves a nice, long bubble bath ... like, your oven racks!
 Think about it — those things work pretty hard and can easily collect burnt-on debris, so cleaning them on a regular basis (about every three months) will ensure that they don't get rusty or degrade prematurely.

 To clean oven racks, simply take them out of the oven and place them in a tub or shower.
 Spray the racks liberally with distilled white vinegar, then cover them with baking soda and let it sit for 10 minutes.
 Next, douse the racks with hot water and let sit for another 10 minutes.
 Use a scrub pad to remove grime, then rinse and dry.
 Easy peasy.